jdx/mise/README.md

 Arguments:
   [RUNTIME]...
-          runtime(s) to start
+          Runtime(s) to start

           e.g.: nodejs@20 python@3.10

   [COMMAND]...
-          the command string to execute (same as --command)
+          Command string to execute (same as --command)

 Options:
   -c, --command <C>
-          the command string to execute
+          Command string to execute

   -h, --help
           Print help (see a summary with '-h')